brouberol/blog/content/on-working-from-home.md

 The main takeways I get from it are:

 - pace yourself: work isn't going anyhwere.
-Do not forget to ake breaks.
+Do not forget to take breaks.
 - use the right tool to convey the right information (do not rely on instant messaging for crucial information!)
 - don't forget to use passive communication (eg: status messages)
 - intent can be lost over text communication.
 Assume **positive** intent.